 The legislature has declared war on domestic violence also known as “family violence.”
 Our State is investing a significant amount of resources into special domestic violence courts; treatment programs and family violence intervention units all in an effort to combat domestic violence.
 The rate of domestic violence arrests in Connecticut are skyrocketing. courts take domestic violence matters very seriously.

 When the police respond to a domestic violence investigation, no matter what the position of the victim, police are required by statutes to make arrests if they find probable cause that any crime taken place.
 This is known as our “mandatory arrest” law.
 Even if the victims have calmed down and now want to “drop the charges” the state will continue to prosecute the case.
 In most cases the police will arrest everyone involved in the dispute.
 In many local police departments, the police are continuing to make so called “dual arrests” even though the legislature recently passed a dominant aggressor statute.
 Pursuant to the dominant aggressor statute the police are supposed to conduct a cursory investigation at the scene and arrest only the primary or dominant aggressor and not the victim.
-As crazy as it sounds, if you are the victim of a domestic violence attack or verbal abuse and you call the police for help in Connecticut it is possible that you will be arrested along with the aggressor.
-Regardless if you are the victim or the aggressor having a Stamford criminal lawyer fighting to protect your rights can make a huge difference.
-Time is often of the essence to contact a domestic violence attorney serving Stamford and all of Fairfield County to protect your rights before the court imposes restrictive protective orders and possibly removes you from your own home.
+Time is often of the essence to contact a domestic violence attorney serving Stamford CT and all of Fairfield County to protect your rights before the court imposes restrictive protective orders and possibly removes you from your own home.

 Typical domestic violence crimes include: